derhansen/sf_event_mgt/Documentation/Introduction/WhatDoesItDo/Index.rst

 * Show events using the "Insert Record" Content Element
 * Calendar view with possibility to navigate to next/previous month
 * Automatic cache clearing when event has been changed in backend
-* Lots of signal slots to extend the extension with own functionality
+* Lots of PSR-14 Events to extend the extension with own functionality

 **Background**